 “Yes, I know it sounds crazy.
 Is that an enchanted mirror or something?”

 “No, it’s antique but it’s just a regular old mirror.
-I mean it was a regular mirror.
-My boss is going to kill me.”
+I mean it used to be a regular mirror.
+My boss is going to kill me!”

 “Raven, I saw the figures moving.
 Are you screwing with me?”